 Laos is a patchwork of ethnic groups.
 The remote mountains of Northern Laos are home to the Akha tribes who live according to their ancient traditions and customs.
 Keep reading

 One of Central America’s most picturesque hikes runs between the mountain town of Boquete and the lesser known Cerro Punta in Pamana.
 Both lay in different valleys putting them a good three-hour bus ride away from each other.
 They are also linked by the famous 9-kilometre Quetzal trail, squeezed between two dead end roads, for a total of about 23 kilometres.
-Given the elevation gain, Keep reading
+Given the elevation gain, Keep traveling

 The sun burns my exposed skin while I am making my way among fumeroles.
 A slight smell of sulphur fills the hot air as we walk on a dusty trail.
 The backpack, stuffed with a tent, a few litres of water and some more gear to spend the night in the wild, presses on my shoulder.
 We are on our way to the top of the active Telica volcano in Nicaragua, in a quest to observe its massive crater.
-Keep reading
+Keep traveling!

 “Whose idea was this, again?”
 I barely hear the question over the loud flapping of the freezing cold 200km/h wind against the sleeping bag I am tucked into, fully dressed in the multiple layers of the warmest clothes I have.
 Indeed, after the life-threatening Daikiretto in the Japanese Alps, the Grand Traverse of the Daisetzusan in Hokkaido, the mosquito-infested 5-day Mirador trek, thrilling skiing itineraries in the French Alps, caving in the Cayo destrict of Belize and playing the Robinson’s on a lost and remote island, etc, I have to admit this was again one of my ideas… It didn’t sound that bad at first: a 7-kilometer hike up the Acatenango volcano to observe the active Fuego volcano at sunrise.
 Keep reading